 Install a Recipe Plugin

 Edit: From what we know about recipe plugins and growing technologies, we can see that the solutions available do not meet the needs of food bloggers in the way they should.
-We have teamed up with the incredible team at WP Site Care to release a new commercial plugin: Cookbook.

 It's been a long process, but now the real work begins – it's time to start writing!
 It's easy to get the hang of publishing posts and pages in WordPress, but if you need a helping hand to guide you through the process, WP101 will teach you the basics in under an hour.